-- 1. Legal formalities :- The procedure of formation of Co. is very long, time consuming, expensive and requires lot of legal formalities to be fulfilled. - 2.
+- 1. Legal formalities :- The procedure of formation of company is very long, time consuming, expensive and requires lot of legal formalities to be fulfilled. - 2.
 Lack of secrecy: It is very difficult to maintain secrecy in case of public company, as company is required to publish and file its annual accounts and reports. - 3.
-Lack of Motivation: Divorce between ownership and control and absence of a direct link between efforts and reward lead to lack of personal interest and incentive. - 4.
-Delay in decision making :- Red papism and bureaucracy do not permit quick decisions and prompt actions.
-There is little scope for personal initiative. - Oligarchic management: Co. is said to be democratically managed but actually managed by few people i.e. board of directors.
-Sometimes they take decisions keeping in mind their personal interests and benefit, ignoring the interests of shareholders and Co.
+Lack of motivation: Divorce between ownership and control and absence of a direct link between efforts and reward lead to lack of personal interest and incentive. - 4.
+Delay in decision making :- Legal formalities do not permit quick decisions and prompt actions.
+There is little scope for personal initiative. - 5.
+Oligarchic management: Company is said to be democratically managed but actually managed by few people i.e. board of directors.
+Sometimes they take decisions keeping in mind their personal interests and benefit, ignoring the interests of shareholders and company.